Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                 - This will automatically select the destination port ranges to be 80 and the protocol to be TCP
                 - Action: Allow
                 - Name: port_80

+- **Creating a NSG group separately and then associating it with a virtual network**
+    - Go to all resources and search for a network security group
+    - Create a network security group with basic information
+    - Then go to that NSG resource that you just created and then under settings select subnets
+    - Click `+ Associate` tab in the subnet
+    - This will allow you to select a pre-existing virtual network from a list
+    -